IlyaDonskikh/mrkoa/README.md

 This is the only way to execute business logic.
 Pay attention that it is strictly not recommended to use one Use Case from another and prohibited use single Use Case to describe more than one business case.

-If you really need to execute some code more than once and it's a part of business logic of a Use Case then you have to use Helpers or Validators, if it's not a business logic the right way is Utils.
+If you really need to execute some code more than once and it's a part of business logic of a Use Case then you have to use Helpers, if it's not the right way is Utils.

 ```typescript
 interface Request {